mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 #### 0:00

-**Katagiri Roshi:** During the training session starting this week we study question and answer which occurs toward the end of Bendowa written by Dogen.
+**Katagiri Roshi:** During the training session starting this week we [will] study the questions and answers which occur toward the end of *Bendowa*, written by Dogen.

 The first question, second question, Dogen Zenji mentions how important zazen or Zen meditation is.
 First question is,